Skip to main content

 Taro Balls

-Chewy balls made from taro root, often served in sweet syrup or with shaved ice (baobing) and other toppings.
-November warm weather suitable for baobing with sweet potato, taro, red bean toppings.
+Chewy balls made from taro root, served in sweet syrup or over shaved ice (baobing) with other toppings.
+When the weather stays warm, baobing with sweet potato, taro, and red bean is hard to beat.

 vegetarianvegan